willh/willh.github.com/_posts/2019-02-18-mapping-the-work-of-a-software-developer.md

     - dependency checking easier with OWASP DC, npm audit, Github built-in
     - for lambda functions you can do some of this as part of the build process
     - might Serverless Application Repository be extended soon to do the same to SAR apps?
+    - Github are doing it now for default-layout NodeJS apps - if you build a thing to do it, you're at risk
   - when adopting new things, expect some additional glue necessary while rest of landscape adjusts to new baseline

 ### Adapting to change